 Okay, I realize I’m being (a tad) dramatic here.
 But these feelings—the anticipation of connecting with someone over the phone, the frustration when they don’t pick up—can be a total bummer for people who want to get in touch with a business.

-the stakes are far higher than doughnuts.
+And many times, the stakes are far higher than doughnuts.
 Imagine trying to call a financial advisor after receiving a scary letter from the IRS.
 Or a plumber after a pipe has burst.
 Or an attorney after getting arrested.
 How would you feel if that call went to voicemail?

 Unfortunately, that’s what happens to countless people in need, countless times a day.
 Many business owners and professionals can’t or choose not to pick up the phone, sending most—if not all—calls to voicemail.
 In fact: